 Some women claim ovulation tests may be able to detect early pregnancy.
 Keep reading to learn if this is true!

-Ovulation tests are helpful tools when trying to conceive, as they can give you insight into your fertile window — the days during your cycle when you’re most likely to conceive.
+Ovulation tests, also known as LH tests, are helpful tools when you’re trying to conceive, as they can give you insight into your fertile window — the days during your cycle when you’re most likely to get pregnant.

 A positive ovulation test indicates the opening of your fertile window.